 The controversial Netflix series 13 Reasons Why hinges on 13 audio recordings left behind after the suicide of a teen.
 The cassette tapes reveal why the main character chose to end her life and the classmates she blames for her downfall.
-Many school districts across the country have issued warnings that program could romanticize suicide, and one high school in Oxford, Michigan launched a project reframe the show.
-13 students from Oxford High School worked with administrators to write and record personal stories and play them over the morning announcements.
+Many school districts across the country have issued warnings that program could romanticize suicide, and one high school in Oxford, Michigan, launched a project to reframe the show.
+Thirteen students from Oxford High School worked with administrators to write and record personal stories and play them over the morning announcements.

 Suicide is a sensitive topic on Fine’s campus.
 Two students from Oxford High died by suicide in recent years.

 So when 13 Reasons Why was released on Netflix, everyone on campus was talking about it.
 Fine says a faculty member pulled her aside to say they needed to come up with a response.

 “I thought, How do you reframe 13 Reasons Why, where you blame people.
 And it would be ’13 Reasons Why Not,’ where you thank people for being your hope and your inspiration and a positive factor in your life,” said Fine.

 Oxford senior Kayla Manzella is one of the 13 students who recorded stories for the project.
 Manzella talked about being bullied her freshman year after joining the JV volleyball team.

 This is a quote from Manzella’s recording that played for all 1800 students during the morning announcements: